-226 Amendments were made to reflect the changing legal status of marijuana in Oregon in 2016 and 2017.
+Amendments were made to reflect the changing legal status of marijuana in Oregon in 2016 and 2017.

-227 "A person who is in need of medical assistance due to a drug-related overdose is immune from arrest or prosecution for an offense listed in subsection (3) of this section if the evidence of the offense was obtained because any person contacted emergency medical services..." (emphasis added).
+"A person who is in need of medical assistance due to a drug-related overdose is immune from arrest or prosecution for an offense listed in subsection (3) of this section if the evidence of the offense was obtained because any person contacted emergency medical services..." (emphasis added).
 Or.
 Rev. Stat. § 475.898(2).

-228 "Drug-related overdose" is defined as "an acute condition, including mania, hysteria, extreme physical illness, coma or death, resulting from the consumption or use of a controlled substance, or another substance with which a controlled substance was combined, that a person would reasonably believe to be a condition that requires medical attention."
+"Drug-related overdose" is defined as "an acute condition, including mania, hysteria, extreme physical illness, coma or death, resulting from the consumption or use of a controlled substance, or another substance with which a controlled substance was combined, that a person would reasonably believe to be a condition that requires medical attention."
 Or.
 Rev. Stat. § 475.898(7)(b).

-229 Or.
-Rev. Stat. § 475.898 475.752(1) covers possession of controlled substances in Schedules I-V.

-230 While Oregon law does not prohibit the simple possession of drug paraphernalia, the Good Samaritan law provides protection from Or.
+Immunity is granted for "[p]ossession of a controlled substance as described in ORS 475.752."
+Or.
+Rev. Stat. § 475.898(3)(b).
+While Oregon law does not prohibit the simple possession of drug paraphernalia, the Good Samaritan law provides protection from Or.
 Rev. Stat. § 475.525, which prohibits the possession of drug paraphernalia with intent to sell or deliver.
+Or.
+Rev. Stat. § 475.898(3)(k).

-231 "A person may not be arrested for violating, or found to be in violation of, the conditions of the person's pretrial release, probation, post-prison supervision or parole if the violation involves: (A) The possession or use of a controlled substance or frequenting a place where controlled substances are used;" and "(B) The evidence of the violation was obtained because the person contacted emergency medical services or a law enforcement agency to obtain medical assistance for another person who needed medical assistance due to a drug-related overdose...
-"Or.
+"A person may not be arrested for violating, or found to be in violation of, the conditions of the person's pretrial release, probation, post-prison supervision or parole if the violation involves: (A) The possession or use of a controlled substance or frequenting a place where controlled substances are used; and (B) The evidence of the violation was obtained because the person contacted emergency medical services or a law enforcement agency to obtain medical assistance for another person who needed medical assistance due to a drug-related overdose."
+Or.
 Rev. Stat. § 475.898(4)(a).
-"A person may not be arrested for violating, or found to be in violation of, the conditions of the person's pretrial release, probation, post-prison supervision or parole if the violation involves: (A) The possession or use of a controlled substance or frequenting a place where controlled substances are used;" and (B) The evidence of the violation or parole if the violation involves: (A) The possession or use of a controlled substance or frequenting a place where controlled substances are used;" and (B) The evidence of the violation was obtained because the person was in need of medical assistance due to a drug-related overdose and any person contacted emergency medical services or a law enforcement agency to obtain medical assistance for the person.
+"A person may not be arrested for violating, or found to be in violation of, the conditions of the person's pretrial release, probation, post-prison supervision or parole if the violation involves: (A) The possession or use of a controlled substance or frequenting a place where controlled substances are used; and (B) The evidence of the violation was obtained because the person was in need of medical assistance due to a drug-related overdose and any person contacted emergency medical services or a law enforcement agency to obtain medical assistance for the person."
 Or.
 Rev. Stat. § 475.898(4)(b).

-232 Immunity also applies to "frequenting a place where controlled substances are used."
+A person may not be arrested on an outstanding warrant for any of the offenses for which immunity is granted in the law "if the location of the person was obtained because the person contacted emergency medical services or a law enforcement agency to obtain medical assistance for another person who needed medical assistance due to a drug-related overdose."
 Or.
-Rev. Stat. § 475.898(3)(a).
-233 A person may not be arrested on an outstanding warrant for any of the offenses for which immunity is granted in the law "if the location of the person was obtained because the person contacted emergency medical services or a law enforcement agency to obtain medical assistance for another person who needed medical assistance due to a drug-related overdose."
-Or.
-Rev. Stat. § 475.898(5)(a).
+Rev. Stat. § 475.8989(5)(a).
 This immunity does not apply to outstanding federal warrants or outstanding warrants issued from other states.
 Or.
 Rev. Stat. § 475.898(5)(c).

-234 The overdose victim gets immunity even if the caller does not require immunity because they did not commit an offense for which immunity is provided under the statute.
+The overdose victim gets immunity even if the caller does not require immunity because they did not commit an offense for which immunity is provided under the statute.
 Commonwealth v.
-Carontenuto, 148 A.3d 448 (2016).
+Carontenuto, 148 A.3d 448 (Pa.
+Super.
+2016).